 A part of the LCI scoring system includes the Hulbert Index which is an indicator of the presence of pollution-intolerant lake macroinvertebrate species.
-Lake Griffin North received a Hulbert Index score of 0.
-Lake Griffin South received a Hulbert Index score of 2.
+Lake Griffin North received a Hulbert Index score of 1.
+Lake Griffin South received a Hulbert Index score of 4.
 Higher Hulbert Index scores indicate a greater number of pollution sensitive species present and better water quality.
-Lake Griffin South had 1 species of Chironominae present in the benthic samples, Procladius bellus group and one Amphipod, Hyalella azteca, which are sensitive to pollution.
-No caddisfly species which are sensitive to pollution were present in the benthic grabs collected from Lake Griffin North or South.
+Lake Griffin South had 1 species of Chironominae present in the benthic samples, Tanytarsus limneticus, one caddisfly, Oecetis sp. and one Amphipod, Hyalella azteca, which are sensitive to pollution.
+No caddisfly species which are sensitive to pollution were present in the benthic grabs collected from Lake Griffin North.